MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

    > [!div class="mx-imgBorder"]
    > ![Topics page](media/bot-designer-4.PNG)

-The Topics page is the central location for creating and managing virtual agent topics, the customer intents that you use to design a conversation path.
+The Topics page is the central location for creating and managing virtual agent topics.
 The Virtual Agent Designer includes several built-in system topics, as well as additional built-in topics specific to the template you use to create your virtual agent.

-You can revise the template topics and also create your own custom topics to design a conversation path that leads each customer to a resolution of the support issue.
-You can then test the virtual agent in the Test Bot pane, and refine it as necessary.
+You can revise the template topics and also create your own custom topics to design a conversation path that leads each customer to a resolution of the customer's support issue.
+You can then test the virtual agent in the Test Bot and refine it as necessary.

 For more information about using the Topics page to create topics, see [Creating topics for your virtual agent](getting-started-create-topics.md).